PaulKinlan/paul.kinlan.me/content/2018-04-15-share-target-api.markdown

   surface, but they are not implemented yet.
 * You can only share 'text', which means if you want to share a Blob of data you need to save that with a URL that would then be shared out.
+* It only works on Android
+* You have to have the PWA installed, so you can't do a drive by registration of a share target.
 * It's not standardised yet as part of the manifest spec. :/

 Limitations aside, this is a rather amazing addition to the web platform that is